liusida/liusida.github.io/_posts/2017-08-24-deep-scratch.md

 model(X, Y, learning_rate=0.01, print_every=100, iteration=500, hidden_layers=[100], batch_size=128)
 ```

 I had to say, the math is complex for me.
-When I implemented first time, I almost have 10 bugs in calculation!
+When I implemented the first time, I almost have 10 bugs in the calculation!

-There are a few unconcrete concepts, such as what loss function should I use for multi-class classification?
+There were a few un-concrete concepts, such as what loss function should I use for multi-class classification?
 What is the derivative of softmax?
 When should I divide the result by m (the number of examples)?

-After maybe 10 hours of debug, I even implement a bunch of tensorflow alternative functions, finally, the model work out!
+After maybe 10 hours of debugging, I even implemented a bunch of tensorflow alternative functions, finally, the model worked out!

-[Day 2's notebook][day2] <- Here is the code and formula.
+[Day 2's notebook][day2] <- Here were the code and formula.
 (I found that Jupyter Notebook is great to comment codes!)

 ## Day 3